What was the exact moment you came to love travel?

 For everyone, it’s a bit different.
 Some people get bitten by the travel bug at a young age, while others don’t discover their love of travel until much later in life.
 But, no matter how you fall for travel, it has you hooked for life once you do.

 I asked the folks over at The Travel Lemming Facebook Community to quickly describe the exact moment they fell for travel.

-If you love to travel, you are sure to identify with at least one of their stories.
+If you love to travel, and love awesome quotes about travel and adventure, you are sure to identify with at least one of their stories.
 Read to the end to hear me quote my own story, and leave a comment at the end of this page to let us know your story of how you came to love travel.